xzzulz/blue-tree/readme.md

 # blue tree
 v0.7

-Tree data structure in javascript
+Tree data structure in javascript.
+This implementation is based on closures.
+A prototype based implementation is [peas.js](http://nzonbi.github.com/peas.js)

 Tested with [basement tests](http://nzonbi.github.com/blue-tree) (tests in the browser)